Dinners · Old-Fashioned Classics

 Not enough binder or no rest.
 The egg and bread-milk panade bind it; then rest it 10 minutes before slicing so the juices settle.
 Cutting it straight from the oven crumbles it.

 A panade (bread soaked in milk, mashed) holds moisture through the bake.
-Avoid extra-lean beef, and don't overbake — pull it at 70°C in the centre.
+Avoid extra-lean beef, and don't overbake — pull it at 158°F (70°C) in the center.

 Free-form on a tray — more browning, and the fat drains rather than pooling.
 A tin gives a paler, wetter loaf.